Deltares/rtc-tools-interface/README.md

 |  | Volume (\$m^3\$)  |                |                  | electricity_cost | "Goal for minimizing electricity cost, at priority 10" | python

-After running the model, in your output folder the folder `goal_figures` containing the figures is created.
+After running the model, in your output folder the folder `figures` containing the figures is created.